The Language of Generalization: Case Study 1: Generic Language

-The elicited prior distributions have a diversity of shapes (8 examples shown in Figure~\ref{fig:generic-endorsement-priors-figure}A) that are roughly consistent with the schematic prior distributions used in the \emph{Model Simulations} section (Figure~\ref{fig:simulations}A).
-The property \emph{being female} is present in almost all categories in almost exactly the same proportion, whereas properties such as \emph{laying eggs} or \emph{having spots} exhibit more structure represented by the multimodality of these distributions. \emph{Being red} exists mostly at extremely low prevalence levels (i.e., 0 prevalence) but also at high prevalence levels (e.g., 50\% or 100\%), whereas \emph{carrying malaria} is really only present at low prevalence levels.
-This diversity is important because our endorsement model makes different predictions depending on the shape of the distrubution.
+The elicited prior distributions have a diversity of shapes (8 examples shown in Figure~\ref{fig:generic-endorsement-priors-figure}A) that are qualitatively consistent with the schematic prior distributions used in the \emph{Worked Examples} section (Figure~\ref{fig:simulations}A).
+The property \emph{being female} is present in almost all categories in almost exactly the same proportion, whereas priors for properties such as \emph{laying eggs} or \emph{having spots} exhibit more structure represented by the multimodality of these distributions. \emph{Being red} exists mostly at extremely low prevalence levels (i.e., 0 prevalence) but also at high prevalence levels (e.g., 50\% or 100\%), whereas \emph{carrying malaria} is really only present at low prevalence levels.
+This diversity is relevant because our endorsement model makes different predictions depending on the shape of these distrubutions.